This is an article about what you should know before going to Iceland, even when there are very few chances of admiring the Northen Lights.

 - Icelandic Tap Water is of outstanding quality, you really don’t need to buy water.

-III.
-Alcohol, you can only buy in Vinbudin stores, also available in most of the towns, with crazy prices though.
+You can only buy in Vinbudin stores, also available in most of the towns, with crazy prices though.
 But since in the supermarkets and discount stores, you can buy only beers with 2,5%, and these types are not necessarily the better ones, very light beers, so it’s worth to consider to go to a Vinbudin from time to time.

-IV.
 “It’s cold, windy and rainy there” even if you are going there at the end of April.
 They say that the temperature is usually between -5 and +15 during the whole year, thanks to the Gulf stream.

-V. “It’s amazing”, well we have seen pictures about the landscape, the uncountable number of waterfalls, gejzírs, glaciers, and black sand coastlines.
+“It’s amazing”, well we have seen pictures about the landscape, the uncountable number of waterfalls, gejzírs, glaciers, and black sand coastlines.
 Also, I definitely wanted to see at least 1x Puffin bird and at least 1x Icelandic horse.